matteosister/BlogBundle/Resources/doc/index.rst

             );
         }

 4) Publish assets from both the bundles.
-From the route of your project:
+From the root of your project:

     $ ./app/console publish:assets --symlink web/

-5) add a block named header in the \<head\> section of your main template file:
+5) add a *block named header* in the \<head\> section of your main template file:

     //app/views/layout.twig
     <head>